by Collette Broady Grund

 The divorce is still too fresh to be teaching me many lessons, but I have sensed God’s presence with me from the moment it began.
 Others going through their own separations and divorces are already coming to me, asking for my insight and support.
 My relationship with God is more intimate and constant than it has been in years, and I am learning what it truly means to be a forgiven sinner.

 The feeling of failure is awful, there is no question, but it is also humbling in a way that can lead to revelation.
 God has a way of bringing good out of our failure, of using it to realign us with God’s purpose.
 And although I would not choose to relive any of the experiences I have described, I am profoundly grateful for the course corrections they have brought to my life.

-Collette Broady Preiss lives in Mankato, Minnesota, with her son.
-She serves a partnership between a large, city congregation and a small, rural one.
+Collette Broady Grund lives in Mankato, Minnesota, with her son.

 This article first appeared in the October 2012 issue of Cafe.